 We have a history of losses, and we may not achieve or maintain profitability in the future.
 We incurred net losses of \$23.4 million in 2019, \$35.2 million in 2020, and \$24.5 million in 2021.
 As of December 31, 2021, we had an accumulated deficit of \$138.2 million.
 We are not certain whether or when we will be able to achieve or sustain profitability in the future.
 We also expect our expenses to increase in future periods as we continue to invest in growth, which could negatively affect our future results of operations if our revenue does not increase.
 These investments may not result in increased revenue or profitable growth.
-Any failure to increase our revenue as we invest in our business, or to manage our costs, could prevent us from achieving or maintaining prospectus, and unforeseen expenses, difficulties, complications, delays, and other unknown events.
+Any failure to increase our revenue as we invest in our business, or to manage our costs, could prevent us from achieving or maintaining profitability or positive cash flow.
+We may also incur significant losses in the future for a number of reasons, including the other risks described in this prospectus, and unforeseen expenses, difficulties, complications, delays, and other unknown events.
 If we are unable to successfully address these risks and challenges, our business, financial condition, results of operations, and prospects could be materially adversely affected.